adomi-io/odoo/README.md

 When a new version of Odoo releases, create a branch in this repository with the same name.

-Add the branch name to the [.github/workflows/docker-publish.yml](./.github/workflows/docker-publish.yml) file under `push` and `pull_request` branches.
+Add the branch name to the [docker-publish.yml](./.github/workflows/docker-publish.yml) file under `push` and `pull_request` branches.

-The resulting image will automatically be built, unit-tested, deployed, and scheduled for update.
+The resulting image will automatically be built, unit-tested, deployed, and scheduled the branch for nightly builds.

-## Repository unit tests
+## Testing

+### Unit Tests
 The testing script is located in [./tests/unit-tests.sh](./tests/unit-tests.sh)

 This will create a Postgres database, install all the selected Odoo addons,